• Skip to primary navigation

 onion pakodas frying in a kadhai

-Now heat oil and using a spoon or your hands, put small portions of mixture into medium hot oil.
+Heat oil and using a spoon or your hands, put small portions of mixture into medium hot oil.
+Fry till golden brown and cooked inside.

-onion pakora served on a plate.
+Deep fried onion pakoda on a white plate.

 Drain onto kitchen towel using a slotted spoon and serve hot with green chutney and ketchup.
+Enjoy onion pakora with hot cup of tea.

 Pro Tips: